-Although later released armours tend to cover the players neck to toes for both gendersnote Some to the point that the player appears androgynous at first glance., while some skin-revealing armours apply to men as well.
+This trope was downplayed recently as armours tend to cover the players neck to toes for both gendersnote Some to the point that the player appears androgynous at first glance., while some skin-revealing armours apply to men as well.

 The female versions of Raider armor in Fallout 3 are generally quite revealing, some more than others.
 Then again, they are on the men as well, making it an equal-opportunity trope in this case.
 The Ordnance/Bombshell Armor from the DLC The Pitt, which consists of short shorts and a Mini-Nuke casing bra, is the most flagrant example.
 The Leather Rebel armor also has a rather high damage resistance for the amount of exposed skin.
 Then there's the midriff-baring female Merc Adventurer outfit, which subverts this with a much lower DR. A notable aversion is the decidedly modest Reinforced Leather Armor from Fallout: New Vegas.
 In fact, many of the higher-level armors have unisex models(identical on male and female characters).